Skip to content

 Roles and RBACยป

-Predefined rolesยป
+System rolesยป

-• Space Reader - View-only access to resources within the space, can add comments to runs for collaboration
+• Space Reader: View-only access to resources within the space, can add comments to runs for collaboration.

-• Space Writer - Space Reader permissions + ability to trigger runs and modify environment variables
+• Space Writer: Space Reader permissions + ability to trigger runs and modify environment variables.

-• Space Admin - Space Writer permissions + ability to create and modify stacks and attachable entities
+• Space Admin: Space Writer permissions + ability to create and modify stacks and attachable entities.

 Custom rolesยป